 Scholar and activist Angela Davis’ Afro is nothing short of legendary, but in a 1994 essay, “Afro Images: Politics, Fashion and Nostalgia”, she wrote about the dangers of the hairstyle and how images of it were utilized in political warfare.

 Recalling her 1972 trial, Davis wrote, “[T]he photographs identified vast numbers of my Black female contemporaries who wore naturals (whether light- or dark- skinned) as targets of repression.
 This is the hidden historical content that lurks behind the continued assosciation with the afro.”

-Black women’s hair, for better or worse, is always both personal and political.
+Black women’s hair is always both personal and political.

 Due to the embracing of cornrows, braids as their own hairstyle—and not a foundation for a wig—became popular during the late 1970s and 1980s.
 Notable Black figures, such as jazz pianist Patrice Rushen, were famous for their talent, as well as their intricate hairstyles.
 Rushen in particular wore long braids, decorated with colorful beads, feathers and shells.
 In a 1979 issue of EBONY, it was written that “braids and cornrows until recently were dismissed as hairstyles for children and ‘country folk’.”
 That anti-Black stereotype disintegrated, though, and cornrows are now being worn by modern trendsetters like Arnell Armon and Rihanna.